The motivation for learning shouldn’t stop after college.

 It allows you to establish a path to apply your education in service to a company’s mission or your own career goals.

-At graduation, you achieve a milestone, maybe you’ve found your purpose, and often you feel as though you’ve released a weight.
+At graduation, you achieve a milestone, maybe you’ve found your purpose, and often you feel like you’ve let go of a weight.

 Sometimes, you lose interest and motivation to continue learning.